Cold feet? Read about causes, tips & solutions here

 Eat balanced

-Nutrients such as iron and vitamin B12 are essential for proper blood circulation.
-Maintain a balanced diet with plenty of vegetables, fruits, whole grains and protein.
+Nutrients such as iron and vitamin B12 are essential for good blood circulation.
+Ensure a balanced diet with plenty of vegetables, fruit, whole grains, and proteins.

-Disposable heat bags are available that you can place in your shoes for extra warmth during extremely cold days.
+There are disposable heat packs available that you can place in your shoes for extra warmth during extremely cold days.

 Consult a specialist

-Treatment of cold feet depends on the cause.
-If your feet are cold from exposure to the cold, wearing warm socks or shoes may be enough.
+Treatment for cold feet depends on the cause.
+If your feet are cold due to exposure to cold, wearing warm socks or shoes may be sufficient.
 For sweaty feet, a remedy such as pedispray can help.

 But if you suspect that your cold feet are a symptom of an underlying health condition, it is wise to seek medical advice.
-A doctor can examine the possible cause of your cold feet and suggest appropriate treatment.
+A doctor can investigate the possible cause of your cold feet and suggest a suitable treatment.

 And while this may not be the most obvious advice, regular exercise can also help.
-This is because it improves blood circulation, which can help warm up cold feet.
+It improves blood circulation, which can contribute to warming up cold feet.

 In some cases, a visit to a podiatrist or physical therapist may be helpful.
 These professionals can recommend specific exercises to improve blood circulation in your feet.